ReubenBond/reubenbond.github.io/input/posts/2017-Oct-30-setting-up-wyam.md

 Here's how I set it up.

-Requirements:
+# Preamble: Requirements
  * A Visual Studio Online repository for your blog source.
-You could have VSO pull the source from GitHub or somewhere else, instead.
+   * You could have also VSO pull the source from GitHub or somewhere else instead, but I haven't covered that here.
+ * A GitHub repository which will serve the compiled output via GitHub Pages.
- * A GitHub pages repo.
-I created a repository called [`reubenbond.github.io`](https://github.com/ReubenBond/reubenbond.github.io) under my profile, [`ReubenBond`](https://github.com/ReubenBond/).
-You'll be pushing compiled sources to the master branch of that repo.
+   * I created a repository called [`reubenbond.github.io`](https://github.com/ReubenBond/reubenbond.github.io) under my profile, [`ReubenBond`](https://github.com/ReubenBond/).
  * Cake so you can test it out locally.
 Install it via [Chocolatey](https://chocolatey.org/): `choco install cake.portable`

- Steps:
- 1. Create a repository for your blog source in Visual Studio Online.
- 2. Add a new, empty build definition

 # Kick-starting Wyam with Cake